VenenoYan/NoteBook/LeetCode/depthofbinarytree.md

 ## 104. Maximum Depth of Binary Tree
-Given a binary tree, find its maximum depth.
+Given a binary tree, find its maximum depth.求二叉树的

 The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
 ###solution